ISAITB/docs-itb-ta/source/profile/index.rst

   :align: center

 Your profile management functions can be accessed through links that are displayed once you hover over your displayed user's name.
-These functions allow you to manage your own personal profile and also your organisation's information.
-How you manage your personal profile depends largely on whether or not you are using EU Login to connect to the test bed, whereas the display and management of your organisation's information remains the same.
+These functions allow you to manage your own personal profile and also your admin organisation's information.
+How you manage your personal profile depends largely on whether or not you are using EU Login to connect to the test bed, whereas the display of your admin organisation's information remains the same.

 Use the following links depending on your case: